 Upon receipt of the written findings and recommendations of the committee, the Provost shall have fifteen

-(15) days to state his or her decision, in writing, to the aggrieved parties and to the Administrator.
+(15) days to state their decision, in writing, to the aggrieved parties and to the Administrator.
 He may affirm, modify or reject any determination of the committee.

 If the Provost and the Administrator disagree, the matter shall then be referred to the President of the University who shall have fifteen (15) days to state his or her decision, in writing, to the aggrieved parties, the Administrator, and the Provost.